-Lamya Kaddor is an Islamic religious educator, Islamic scholar and publicist and co-founder of the Liberal-Islamischer Bund e.V., founded in 2010.
-She trained Islamic religious education teachers at the University of Münster and held the chair for Islamic religious education there.
-She is the originator and co-editor of the first textbook series for Islamic religious education and initiated and conducted the first Quran translation for children.
-She has led several prevention programmes for young people (against Islamism, anti-Semitism and Islamophobia) and is project leader of a project on anti-Semitism in adolescence at the University of Duisburg-Essen, funded by the Federal Agency for Civic Education.
-Lamya Kaddor has been teaching Islamic religion since 2003 and since the school year 2020/2021 at Landfermann-Gymnasium in Duisburg.
-She writes widely acclaimed columns, has received several awards for her work and was named one of the ten most influential Muslim women in Europe.
-She is a Bundestag candidate for BÜNDNIS 90/GRÜNEN (Duisburg/Süd).
+Lamya Kaddor is an Islamic religious educator, Islamic scholar and publicist and co-founder of the Liberal-Islamischer Bund e.
+V. She trained Islamic religious teachers at the University of Münster and is co-editor of the first textbook series for Islamic religious education.
+She also initiated the first translation of the Koran for children.
+She has led several prevention programmes for young people (against Islamism, anti-Semitism and Islamophobia), including a project at the University of Duisburg-Essen.
+Since 2003, Lamya Kaddor has taught Islamic religion at secondary schools in Duisburg.
+She writes widely acclaimed columns, has received several awards for her work and has been named one of the most influential Muslim women in Europe.
+She has been a member of the Bundestag for the constituency of Duisburg-Süd since 2021.
+Kaddor is the domestic policy spokesperson for the Bündnis 90/Die Grünen.

 Interview with Jury Member Lamya Kaddor